sigasi/sigasi_insights/content/tech/using-graphics-configuration.md

 ### StateMachine

 StateMachines are just like the BlockDiagrams above, except the only `Type` that can be used is `state`.
-The header is also slightly different, the syntax is as follows: `statemachine architecture : state_variable`.
+The header is also slightly different, the syntax is as follows: `statemachine architecture : ^state_variable`.
-For an example you can check out `4_state_machines.vhd` (in our VHDL Tutorial) with [this](/resources/tech/using-graphics-configuration/4_state_machines.statemachine) filter file.
+For an example you can check out `step_3_state_machines.vhd` (in our VHDL Tutorial) with [this](/resources/tech/using-graphics-configuration/step_3_state_machines.statemachine) filter file.

 ## Things to remember